 Osprey Daylite Waist Pack

-This waist pack from Osprey is surely for the hiker and adventurer.
+This waist pack from Osprey is for the hiker and adventurer.
 If you’re familiar with the Osprey brand, you may know we also recommend their backpacking backpacks in our list of the best travel backpacks for women!

-Coso 2L Hip Pack
+Osprey Daylite Hip Pack

 Check Availability